 3. Type "size: " into the search box and select Gigantic.

 You may have to wait a few minutes for File Explorer to search your whole drive.
-Wait until the status bar finishes filling the top.
+Wait until the green status bar finishes filling the top.

 4. Select "details" from the View tab.